 Your decision to apply to Brown as a visiting student should be made only after you have thoroughly examined your academic and personal needs and Brown’s ability to meet them.
 You should also keep the following facts in mind:

-- There is no financial assistance available from the University for visiting students.
+- There is no financial assistance available from the University for visiting students except for those in exchange programs with special financial arrangements.

 - Visiting students are expected to live in on-campus housing.

-Admission as a visiting student is valid for a maximum of two semesters.
+Admission as a visiting student is granted for one semester and may be extended for a maximum of two semesters.
 Visiting students may not apply to transfer into the college.
 This program is not intended to lead toward degree candidacy at Brown.